Awards & Commissions

-This prestigious Award, established in memory of former Company Chair Jill Blewett, is granted biennially and includes a full fee paid to the winner, along with a week-long creative development program.
+This prestigious Award, established in memory of former Company Chair Jill Blewett, is granted biennially by Arts SA, administered by the State Library of South Australia with the support of State Theatre Company South Australia.

 Government of South Australia through Arts South Australia

 Jill Blewett Playwrights Award Endowment Fund donors: